 The McLellan Poetry Prize is awarded by the Arran Theatre and Arts Trust as part of the annual McLellan Arts Festival.

-Prizewinners will be notified individually before the end of July and invited to read at the award ceremony with Luke Wright on the Isle of Arran on Friday 27th August 2021.
-The results of the competition with copies of the poems will be published on the festival website within one week of the award ceremony
+The results of the competition with copies of the poems will be published on the festival website within one week of the award ceremony.

-Dubbed "the bard of lockdown' by The Telegraph after his marathon of 100 online gigs, Luke is the author of four books of poems, three verse plays and ten poetry stage shows.
+Dubbed "the bard of lockdown' by The Telegraph after his marathon of 100 online gigs, Luke is the author of four books of poems, three verse plays and ten poetry stage shows, and has recently won the Saboteur Award 2021 for the best Spoke Word Performer.

 He has toured his work all over the world and his work is regularly broadcast on television and radio.